|

 politicians would be held accountable.

-That is just what happened with the United States' invasion of Iraq.
-As
+That is just what happened with the United States' invasion of

-daughters.
+and daughters.
 Thus, at least potentially, the crucial distance is

 maintained between the individual and the act of state.
 The state is not